 - 1. Turn off the PC. - 2.
 Verify that the Activator power switch is OFF.
 See Figure 1-1 on page 2 or Figure 1-2 on page 3 for the location of the power switches. - 3.
 Verify that the SCSI rotary switch is set to an available ID.
 The location of this switch is shown in Figure 1-1 on page 2 or Figure 1-2 on page 3.
-The default ID is 5. refer to "Connecting an Adaptec SCSI Card to the Activator" on page 16 for information about changing the SCSI ID. - 4.
+The default ID is 5. refer to "Connecting an Adaptec SCSI Card to the Activator" on page 14 for information about changing the SCSI ID. - 4.
 Connect the Activator to the PC using the supplied cable.
 Connect one end of the cable to the SCSI connector on the Activator rear panel (you can use either connector on the Activator 2) and tighten the locking screws.
-Connect the other end of the cable to the 1505 card in the PC and tighten the locking screws.
+Connect the other end of the cable to the 1505A card in the PC and tighten the locking screws.
 The Activator is terminated internally and must be the last device on the SCSI chain.
-See Figure 2-1 for the location of the SCSI connectors.
+See Figure 2-1 for the location of the SCSI connectors. - CAUTION: The SCSI connector on the 1505A card is a female DB25 that can be confused with a parallel port connector.
+Make sure you plug the cable into the 1505A card or you could damage the connectors.